ericpnguyen/KSPC/README.md

 1. Mac Users only: MySQL install reference https://gist.github.com/nrollr/a8d156206fa1e53c6cd6 ImageMagik install reference http://stackoverflow.com/questions/7053996/how-do-i-install-imagemagick-with-homebrew

-2. 'secrets.yml' is not in the repo so if the error about 'secretkey in development ... missing' please add the file back in the local repo under `config`.
-You can recover it from this commit: https://github.com/shiftswitchy/KSPC/blob/a50e9ba564076fd525eab2c43076581181d8c538/config/secrets.yml
+2. The full `secrets.yml` is not in the repo so if the error about 'secretkey in development ... missing' please add the file back in the local repo under `config`.
+The current file should work, but if needed you can recover the old one from this commit: https://github.com/shiftswitchy/KSPC/blob/a50e9ba564076fd525eab2c43076581181d8c538/config/secrets.yml

-3. In 'database.yml' some of us have different socket path to mysql.
-I've seen that it will be one of the two '/var/run/mysqld/mysqld.sock' or '/tmp/mysql.sock' please change them accordingly if you get an error about 'socket path <PATHNAME> ... not found'.
+3. In `database.yml` some of us have different socket path to mysql.
+We've seen that it will be one of the two `/var/run/mysqld/mysqld.sock` or `/tmp/mysql.sock` please change them accordingly if you get an error about 'socket path <PATHNAME> ... not found'.
 Also please don't set password in mysql, but if it has been set change it back to empty string.

 ## Usage

 Once on the website, you may create an admin account under localhost:3000/admin.
 Login and begin editing content with the different green buttons enabled on the admin view.
 These buttons are on the about, expo, blog, archive, and contact tabs.
-See our changelog for additional details and screenshots.
+See our changelog in History for additional details and screenshots.

 ## Contributing